 UPDATE: Long Beach State student Abiel Tseggi, 21, who was reported missing on Jan.
 16, has been found.

-The news comes 10 days after his initial alleged disappearance as Long Bech Police confirmed this morning that he had been located at a hospital.
+The news comes 10 days after his initial alleged disappearance as the Long Beach Police Department confirmed Jan.
+27 that he had been located at a hospital in Dana Point.

 January 26: Long Beach State student Abiel Tseggi, 21, was reported missing Jan.
 16.

 Yasmin Mousa, a graduate student in the applied mathematics program, is friends with Tseggi and described him as a caring individual.

 “Abiel is a sweet, kind, and energetic guy,” Mousa said.
 “He is always nice to those he meets and truly cares about everyone.
 He is the type of guy to try and encourage positivity into everything and push his friends to do better.”

 Mousa said she and a group of friends have been actively searching for Tseggi.